-This paper will look at the steps necessary to achieving broad educational curricula in our elementary, secondary and post-secondary institutions, as well as creating the partnerships necessary for successful development of such ideas.
+In addition, the paper will look at the steps necessary to achieving broad educational curricula in our elementary, secondary and post-secondary institution to support such conservation strategies. as well as creating the partnerships necessary for successful development of such ideas.
 It will also consider educational concepts already in play elsewhere, and in what venues education can play a necessary role in assisting with the development and deployment of renewables.
 For example, the availability of trained technical personnel is a basis for successful deployment of renewable energies.
-Ontario alone has a shortage of some 1000 engineers and maintenance technicians needed to achieve its target of 10, 000 MW by 2010; the moment people are employed in production and installation, this will go up significantly and be in the thousands.
+Ontario alone has a shortage of some 1000 engineers and maintenance technicians needed to achieve its target of 10, 000 MW renewables by 2010; the moment people are employed in production and installation; this will go up significantly and be in the thousands.
 Thus, training initiatives need to operate in concert with establishing market and policy incentives.

-While institutions can lead the educational agenda for renewable energies, public education for those not within the educational system also must be considered, including continuing to educate our governments and public officials on the absolute necessity for alternative energies to become part of the mainstream.
+While institutions can lead the educational agenda for conservation and renewable energies, public education for those not within the educational system also must be considered, including continuing to educate our governments and public officials on the absolute necessity for conservation initiatives and alternative energies to become part of the mainstream.
 In this respect, industry and providers can assist in forwarding the agenda.
-But perhaps the most crucial link in the educational continuum is to make renewables education a part of everyday life, both inside and outside of the educational system.
+But perhaps the most crucial link in the educational continuum is to make conservation and renewables education a part of everyday life, both inside and outside of the educational system.

-A broad based commitment, on the part of the public and government, to all fields of alternative energy generation will push the renewables agenda forward, and we must continue to consider that it is the holistic view of alternative energies that will provide the most significant benefit to our environment, our businesses and industries, and, perhaps most importantly, our homes.
-However, we also need to put a strong focus on public education, starting with public awareness and an integration of renewable energies, policies and ideas into educational curricula at all levels.
+A broad based commitment, on the part of the public and government, to conservation as well as all fields of alternative energy generation will push both agendas forward, and we must continue to consider that it is the dual holistic view of conservation and alternative energies that will provide the most significant benefit to our environment, our businesses and industries, and, perhaps most importantly, our homes and last but not least to our own health.
+However, we also need to put a strong focus on public policy and education, starting with public awareness and an integration of renewable energies, policies and ideas into educational curricula at all levels.